Annual Canvass 2021

 On the inside of the form are the names of the people who are currently registered to vote at your address.
 If the form is blank, that means that no-one is registered.

 Around 26 July 2021, we emailed some electors who have previously supplied an email address to us.

-The email will be sent from firstname.lastname@example.org.
+The email was sent from firstname.lastname@example.org.

 An example of this email is below:

 The email guides you on how to respond online to confirm who lives in your household.